-The AIM Evolution and Diversity Elementary School Student Assessment is a 25-item multiple-choice assessment developed for upper elementary grades science students.
-The assessment is based on the Science Framework for the 2009 National Assessment of Educational Progress (National Assessment Governing Board, 2008) and measures understandings of concepts in a single content area: Evolution and Diversity - differences and adaptations of organisms, preferential survival and relatedness of organisms.
+The AIM Properties of and Changes in Matter Elementary School Student Assessment is a 25-item multiple-choice assessment developed for upper elementary grades science students.
+The assessment is based on the Science Framework for the 2009 National Assessment of Educational Progress (National Assessment Governing Board, 2008) and measures understandings of concepts in two related content areas.